Asaduddin Owaisi given Z security cover a day after firing on his car in Uttar Pradesh, say reports

 The Z category security is the second-highest level of security cover.
 A person with Z category protection will be provided proximate security cover by armed commandos of the Central Reserve Police Force.

-On Thursday, Owaisi had said that two people fired three to four rounds of bullets at his vehicle in Harpur city.
+On Thursday, Owaisi had said that two people fired three to four rounds of bullets at his vehicle in Hapur city.
 No one was injured in the attack.

 Meanwhile, the police have arrested one more person in connection with the incident.
 One of the accused person is named Sachin, a resident of Noida who has an attempt to murder case against him, according to NDTV.